shanevelez/portfolio/README.md

 🧑‍💻 Shane Velez – Developer Portfolio

 A portfolio of internal tools and automation projects built in React + Tailwind, showcasing real-world solutions I’ve developed for a 1000+ student school using low-code, Python, and Power Platform.

 I had no experience with React or Tailwind three days before I built this site — this portfolio is proof I can pick up any stack.

-🚀 Live Site
+🚀 Live Site - www.shanevelez.com
-👉 View Portfolio on Vercel

 🛠️ Technologies

 React (Vite)

 TailwindCSS